Fezzzi/Peachpied-Symfony/Peachpied.Symfony/README.md

 Set of simple projects that iclude references to nuget packages that mimic bare bones Symfony Skeleton application in a single nuget.
 Each project correspond to a single version of
 `Symfony-Skeleton` application.
 These are organized into directories by the versions.

+### Templates
+Contains two templates for .NET projects using Peachpied.Symfony.